 - Micromanagers insist on overseeing and approving every detail of assignments.
 For these managers, delegation will be a challenge because they are reluctant to trust workers to the tasks.

-- Absent managers will easily delegate (as they do so already), but when workers need help, input, or more information, they will not be available.
+- Absent managers will easily delegate (as they often do), but when workers need help, input, or more information, they will not be available.

-- Overwhelmed managers will delegate out of necessity as they don’t have time to do the work themselves.
+- Overwhelmed managers will often delegate tasks out of necessity, as they lack the time to complete the work themselves.
 These managers will be too busy to provide workers with enough information, which impedes the work’s quality and timeliness.

-The sweet spot of delegation is somewhere in-between these three leadership styles.
+The sweet spot of delegation is somewhere in between these three leadership styles.
 Being a good delegator is not an inherent trait.
 It is a learned skill.
 Delegating well is much like playing a sport.
 The more time and effort managers dedicate to learning and improving this skill, the better they will become at it.
-Additionally, the better at delegation managers become, this generally improves communication, morale, productivity and enhances leadership traits.
+Additionally, the better managers become at delegation, the more this generally improves communication, morale, productivity, and enhances leadership traits.

-Part of succeeding at delegation involves managers becoming familiar with their workload and which employees are in the best position to take on tasks.
-The other part hinges on keeping up with the different work styles, strengths and weaknesses of their reports.
+Part of succeeding at delegation involves managers becoming familiar with their workload and identifying which employees are best positioned to take on tasks.
+The other part hinges on keeping up with the different work styles, strengths, and weaknesses of their reports.

 These tips will help managers perfect their delegating skills.